bosgan/bosgan.github.io/_pages/about.md

 <h2 style="display: inline;">Recent news!</h2>

+* I received the Marc Adam Eisdorfer Award for Excellence in Linguistics (UNC-Chapel Hill)!
 * I will be joining the linguistics Ph.D. program at [Stony Brook University](https://linguistics.stonybrook.edu/) this Fall!

 <!-- * I gave a talk at the [2026 LSA Annual Meeting](https://web.cvent.com/event/d453188a-a321-46d4-b57e-79d5067e6521/summary) in New Orleans, Louisiana: "_Vowel Reduction is Conditioned by Quality and Quantity